Meet the winning progressive who just spoiled establishment Democrats' plans

 Breaking News Emails

-WASHINGTON — Kara Eastman is the new darling of the left after defeating a virtual-incumbent in a stunning upset in a Democratic congressional primary in Nebraska Tuesday.
+WASHINGTON — Kara Eastman is the new darling of the left after defeating the party favorite in a stunning upset in a Democratic congressional primary in Nebraska on Tuesday.

-Eastman distinguished herself in by supporting single-payer healthcare, and her surprise victory means the most important issue in progressive politics will get a real electoral test in November.
+Eastman distinguished herself by supporting single-payer health care, and her surprise victory means the most important issue in progressive politics will get a real electoral test in November.

 She beat former congressman Brad Ashford, a moderate who was publicly favored by the Democratic Congressional Campaign Committee and party leaders.

-Eastman has never run for political office before, but is known for starting the Omaha Healthy Kids Alliance, a non-profit that woks to make homes safer for children.
+Eastman has never run for political office before, but is known for starting the Omaha Healthy Kids Alliance, a nonprofit that works to make homes safer for children.

-She campaigned on raising the minimum wage, eliminating tuition at state universities for families that make less than $125,000 a year, and moving towards public financing for elections.
+She campaigned on raising the minimum wage, eliminating tuition at state universities for families that make less than $125,000 a year, and moving toward public financing for elections.

 In her TV ads, she declared she was "tired of hearing that Democrats don't have a backbone."